 Or squeezing the last drop out of a bottle.

-And for a bit of fun, this Alcohol Awareness in April, Boozemusings blog post is —
+For Alcohol Awareness in April, this Boozemusings blog post is —

 Bad “A’s” – alcohol, abuse, addiction, attitude (bad one), afraid, animosity, anger, arrogance, anxiety, awkward and more.

 Replace the bad a’s with the good a’s by mixing in with the BOOM Community!
 We are having a different conversation than the one you may be used to.

 Acceptance begins when you dump the Denial.
 Letting go of Denial – Stop Drinking and Stay Sober on Your Terms

 How long did I struggle with my dependence on alcohol?
 How long did I endure bad relationships, even from my own family?
 How long did I drink through my husband’s illness and death?
 How many cups of “good coffee?”
 How many times did I try to force myself and others to change?
 How many times did I think I could control the inevitable?
 How many times did I squeeze into bad pants?
 I can’t count how many times.

 Then I truly accepted myself.
 Not all at once.
 First, I accepted my dependence on alcohol.
 Took me a few times.
 Learned something every time.
 Still practice acceptance every day.
 For me, the Serenity Prayer is my go-to mantra when I feel out of control, panicked, anxious or struggling to not drink.
 Am I struggling to fit in?
 Or a place where I fit?
 I fit in BOOM.
 The pants?
 Still working on this.